AliSoftware/OHHTTPStubs/README.md

 * Swift 4.2 on Xcode 10.1
 * Swift 4.0 on Xcode 9.1

-We stopped doing Swift-2.3-specific branches (too much maintenance work), so if you want Carthage to build the framework with Swift 2.3 you can:

- * either use an older Xcode version
- * or use the previous version of `OHHTTPStubs` (5.2.3) — whose `master` branch uses `2.3`
- * or fork the repo just to change the `SWIFT_VERSION` build setting to `2.3`
- * or ask Carthage maintainers to [fix this issue](https://github.com/Carthage/Carthage/issues/1445) once and for all.

-We stopped doing Swift-3.x-specific branches (too much maintenance work), so if you want Carthage to build the framework with Swift 3.x you can:
+If you want Carthage to build the framework with Swift 3.x you can:

  * either use an older Xcode version
  * or use the previous version of `OHHTTPStubs` (6.2.0) — whose `master` branch uses `3.0`